Bheki0987/Bheki0987/README.md

 ## 📌 About Me
 I am a recent **BCom Information Systems graduate** from North-West University with a passion for turning "messy" data into clear, actionable business insights.
 I’m focused on building a career where I can bridge the gap between technical data and business needs.

 I enjoy the challenge of finding patterns in data and using those findings to help businesses make better decisions.
-I also actively use **Generative AI (ChatGPT, Google Gemini)** to speed up my coding, improve my project documentation, and learn new analytical techniques faster.
+I also actively use **Generative AI (ChatGPT, Google Gemini and Claude)** to speed up my coding, improve my project documentation, and learn new analytical techniques faster.

 > This GitHub profile is a collection of my **hands-on projects**, showing how I handle data from start to finish, from data cleaning and SQL modeling to statistical analysis and BI dashboarding that tell a story.